joealewine/blockchain-rhos/index.md

 The **{{site.data.keyword.blockchainfull_notm}} Platform v2.1.1** is purchased as a stand-alone entitlement.
 After purchase, you can access the [My IBM dashboard](https://myibm.ibm.com/dashboard/){: external} to obtain your entitlement key for the offering.
 This key is required to deploy the release or download the container images.

-With this offering, you are responsible for provisioning your own Kubernetes cluster.
+With this offering, you are responsible for purchasing and provisioning your own Kubernetes cluster.
 {: important}

 ## Is {{site.data.keyword.blockchainfull_notm}} Platform 2.1.1 suitable for you?